-On May 6, 2021, two and a half years and one pandemic later, Morrison received notification that we had achieved the Gold Standard of Approval from The Joint Commission.
-We are an accredited organization.
+On May 6, 2021, two and a half years after starting the process, Morrison received notification that we had achieved the Gold Standard of Approval from The Joint Commission – the highest possible.

 The process of accreditation involves: an on-line application, learning to use The Joint Commission website and electronic materials, collaborating with TJC about program categorizations that establish what Joint Commission standards apply to specific Morrison programs, conducting a Morrison program and department “gap” analysis to determine what standards we were meeting and what standards we were not, policy development, required written documents, management plans for safety, fire prevention, building security, utility systems, medical equipment, infection control plans, emergency management plans, and hosting an on-site survey that included “tracers”, staff interviews, chart reviews, employee file reviews, leadership meetings, a final report, and a corrective action plan.
 A tracer is an auditing strategy adopted by The Joint Commission in which operations or services provided are evaluated or traced from start to finish or an episode of client care is evaluated or traced from admission to discharge.